rimichaeru/portfolio-website/README.md

 A budding portfolio for Lee-Michael D'Souza,

-Initial construct based on HTML and CSS (through SCSS), With advanced functions based on npm and JS.
+Initial construct based on HTML and CSS (through SCSS), with advanced functions based on npm and JS.